Spacing editors are often asked about the history of the magazine, so we decided to compile the little tidbits of info into one space.

 Who are the editors now?

-Matthew Blackett (publisher & creative director), Todd Harrison (managing editor), Shawn Micallef, Dale Duncan, and Dylan Reid (senior editors), Jessica Duffin Wolfe (arts editor), Anna Bowness and Mike Bulko (associate editors).
+Matthew Blackett (publisher, editor & creative director), Shawn Micallef, Dale Duncan, Dylan Reid, Todd Harrison, and John Lorinc (senior editors), Mira Shenker (arts editor), Anna Bowness and Mike Bulko (associate editors).

 Who owns Spacing?